Roborovski Dwarf Hamster Information

 Skin

-Bald spots, lots of scratching, scabs, wounds, bumps and lumps
+Bald spots, lots of scratches, scabs, wounds, bumps and lumps

 Other

-Wet and dirty ass, drinking a lot, falling over, lethargy, different shape and color of the droppings.
+Wet and dirty ass, drinking a lot, falling over, lethargy, different shape and color of the feces.

 Please accept cookies to help us improve this website Is this OK?
 Yes No More on cookies »